Geoffrey Parker

 (Professor Parker's Curriculum Vitae)

-I was born in Nottingham, England, in 1943 and studied history at Christ’s College Cambridge (BA 1965; Ph.D.
-1968; Litt.D.
-1981) After teaching at the Universities of Cambridge, St Andrews (Scotland) and British Columbia (Canada), I moved to the University of Illinois at Urbana-Champaign as Charles E. Nowell Distinguished Professor of History in 1986 and to Yale University as Robert A. Lovett Professor of Military and Naval History in 1993 before joining the faculty of the OSU History Department and the Mershon Center in January 1997.
+After teaching at the Universities of Cambridge, St Andrews (Scotland) and British Columbia (Canada), in 1986 I moved to the University of Illinois at Urbana-Champaign as Charles E. Nowell Distinguished Professor of History and in 1993 to Yale University as Robert A. Lovett Professor of Military and Naval History before joining the faculty of the OSU History Department and the Mershon Center in January 1997.
+I teach courses on the history of Reformation Europe and on military history at both undergraduate and graduate levels.
+I have directed or co-directed 6 Senior Honors essays and 35 Doctoral Dissertations to completion.
+I won an OSU Alumni Distinguished Teaching Award in 2006; the Harlan Hatcher Memorial Award for Excellence in Teaching, Research, and Service in 2007; and the Rodica C. Botoman Prize for distinguished undergraduate teaching and mentoring in 2022.

-My other books on early modern Europe include Europe in Crisis, 1598-1648 (1979; revised edition, 2000), The Dutch Revolt (revised edition, 1984; Spanish, German and Dutch translations), and The Thirty Years’ War (revised edition, 1997; French, German and Spanish translations).
+My other books on early modern Europe include The Dutch Revolt (1977; revised edition, 1984; Dutch, German and Spanish translations); Europe in Crisis, 1598-1648 (1979; revised edition, 2000; Italian and Spanish translations); The Thirty Years’ War (1984; revised edition, 1997; French, German, Italian and Spanish translations); and The Grand Strategy of Philip II (1998; Chinese, Spanish and Turkish translations).

-I edited and co-authored both The Cambridge Illustrated History of Warfare (1995) and The Cambridge History of Warfare (2005, with Chinese, Korean, Spanish, Polish and Spanish translations).
+I edited and co-authored both The Cambridge Illustrated History of Warfare (1995) and The Cambridge History of Warfare (2005, with Chinese, Korean, Polish and Spanish translations).
 New editions of both works appeared in 2020, extending the narrative and analysis down to 2018.

 I am also interested in world history, and edited The Times History of the World (third edition, 1995, many foreign language editions), the third edition of The Times Atlas of World History (1993), and The Times Compact Atlas of World History (fifth edition, 2008, many foreign language editions.)

 In 2013 Yale University Press published The Global Crisis: war, climate, and catastrophe in the 17th-century, concerning the climatically-induced crisis that created acute political, economic, intellectual and social upheaval all round the globe, causing the premature death of around one-third of the human population.
 Although not the first such worldwide crisis, it is both the most recent and the only one for which plentiful records survive.
 I hope this study will help inform the current debate on the consequences for human society of sudden climatic change.
-In 2014 the Society for Military History awarded The Global Crisis its “best book” prize , and the British Academy awarded the book one of its “medals” that recognize “a landmark academic achievement in any of the disciplines supported by the Academy, which has transformed understanding of a particular subject or field of study”.
-A Polish translation has been completed.
+In 2014 the Society for Military History awarded The Global Crisis its “best book” prize, and the British Academy awarded the book one of its “medals” that recognize “a landmark academic achievement in any of the disciplines supported by the Academy, which has transformed understanding of a particular subject or field of study”.
+Chinese, Dutch, Polish and Spanish translations have appeared, with a "Revised and abridged" version from Yale in 2017.

-My latest book is Emperor: A new life of Charles V (New Haven and London: Yale University Press, 2019).
-Dutch, German and Spanish translations have appeared, with Chinese, Estonian, Italian, Polish and Turkish translations in preparation.
+In 2019 Yale University Press published Emperor: A new life of Charles V. Dutch, German, Italian and Spanish translations have appeared, with Chinese, Estonian, Polish and Turkish translations in preparation.
 It is also available as an audiobook, and it won the 2020 Ohio Academy of History award for “the outstanding publication of the previous year.”

-In 2021 the OSU Board of Trustees awarded me the Sullivant Medal, awarded once every five years “to a member of the university whose achievements have been extraordinary and distinctive.”
+In 2021 the OSU Board of Trustees awarded me the Sullivant Medal, given once every five years “to a member of the university whose achievements have been extraordinary and distinctive.”
 I am the twentieth recipient, and the third historian, to receive this award since its creation in 1924.

 Articles